usdoj-crt/beta-ada/_pages/topics/intro-to-ada.md

 **Applies to:** public transit systems.

-**General requirement:** public transit systems must provide people with disabilities an equal opportunity to benefit from their services.
+**General requirement:** Public transit systems must provide people with disabilities an equal opportunity to benefit from their services.

 **Note:** Private transit systems are also covered by the ADA.
 For more information, see the section <a href="#businesses-that-are-open-to-the-public">Businesses that are open to the public</a> below.